-Note: Where one or more of these conditions have not been met each module where the mark is below 40% must be repeated.
-Marks of 40% and above are carried forward to the next session and are not repeatable.
+Note: Where one or more of these conditions have not been met each module

 5. Material Assessed at Repeat Examinations

 It shall not be permitted to carry forward continuous assessment marks from one academic year to the next.
 Where a module has continuous assessment elements, the marks obtained at the first sitting, including a zero mark for non-submission if applicable, will normally be carried forward to the repeat sitting, unless otherwise specified in the module outline.
 Where it is specified in a module outline that continuous assessment marks will not be carried forward, the module outline should describe the provisions for resubmission.
 Students who have not presented for the first sitting of a module are effectively sitting the examination for the first time in the Autumn session, so the normal procedures for computing overall marks should be followed i.e. the student must bear the full cost of any deficiencies in continuous assessment elements.